When to See a Vet Versus a Trainer

 What Common Dog Problems are Treated?

-Aggression, barking, anxiety, separation-related distress, leash reactivity, hyperactivity, fear of noises, new situations and other dogs, house soiling, guarding (food, objects, space or people), repetitive behaviours like pacing or spinning and any problem behaviour that is causing issues at home.
+Aggression, barking, generalised anxiety, separation-related distress, leash reactivity, hyperactivity, noise sensitivity, fear of people or other dogs, house soiling, guarding (food, objects, space or people), repetitive behaviours like pacing or spinning and any problem behaviour that is causing issues at home.

 What Common Cat Problems are Treated?